Newberry County Airport

 Newberry County Airport (ICAO: KEOE, FAA LID: EOE, formerly 27J) is a county-owned public-use airport in Newberry County, South Carolina, United States.
 It is located three nautical miles (6 km) north of the central business district of Newberry, South Carolina.

 Although many U.S. airports use the same three-letter location identifier for the FAA and IATA, this facility is assigned EOE by the FAA but has no designation from the IATA.
 The airport was built in 1946 with two grass runways.
 The current asphalt runway was constructed in October 2008.

 Facilities and aircraft

 Newberry County Airport covers an area of 196 acre at an elevation of 570 feet (174 m) above mean sea level.
-It has one runway designated 4/22 with an asphalt surface measuring 4,000 by 75 feet (1,219 x 23 m).
+It has one runway designated 4/22 with an asphalt surface measuring 4,001 by 75 feet (1,220 x 23 m).

-For the 12-month period ending October 9, 2009, the airport had 12,100 aircraft operations, an average of 33 per day: 99% general aviation and 1% military.
-At that time there were 17 aircraft based at this airport: 82% single-engine, 6% multi-engine and 12% ultralight.
+For the 12-month period ending June 13, 2023, the airport had 4,100 aircraft operations, an average of 79 per week: 94% general aviation, 3% air taxi, and 2% military.
+At that time there were 17 aircraft based at this airport: 15 single-engine, and 2 multi-engine.